-The worldwide market for oleochemicals is estimated to grow at a CAGR of 5.9% between 2018 and 2026.
+The global oleochemicals market size is estimated to be USD 38.61 billion by 2026, is expected to grow at a CAGR of 5.9% From 2018 to 2026.
 Significant surge in demand for sustainable solution and biodegradable products along with several modifications in regulations in the recent past have exceptionally increased the influence of oleochemicals in numerous segments of the chemical industry.
 This is expected to be the major driving factor for the industry for the next eight years.

 Recent developments in various novel formulations have created opportunities for new application of these products in substances such as lubricants, polymers and biosurfactants.
 These application segments offer industry participants with further newer opportunities for expansion.
 Traditional use of these products includes personal care, surfactants, soaps, food additives and detergents.
 But new applications such as biopolymers, biosurfacvtants and biolubricants have been added as substituent for petroleum-based components.
 Hence substantial demand for biodegradable substances offering sustainable solutions for tackling stringent regulatory framework is expected to be the primary factors driving demand of these products.
 Consumer preferences for naturally derived products and increasing number of companies manufacturing its products in support of sustainable development as a framework for responsible & care initiatives are poised to further increase demand for oleochemicals.
 For example, Solvay group planned to increase its share of organic raw materials to 20% by 2020 from 11% in 2011.